From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: The Lifecycle in Productionizing FMware

 \subsection{FM(s) Selection}

 The first step in developing FMware is to select the FM(s) to be used.
-There exist over 600,000 open-source models available (among FMs and the more traditional machine learning models)~\cite{factoredChoosingRight}.
-Typically, the number of FMs to be selected depends on the complexity and functionality required by the FMware.
-For example, a simple chatbot may only need one FM, while complex systems might require multiple FMs for its different functionalities.
+There exist over 600,000 open-source models available (among FM(s) and the more traditional machine learning models)~\cite{factoredChoosingRight} on HuggingFace.
+Typically, the number of FM(s) to be selected depends on the complexity and functionality required by the FMware.
+For example, a simple chatbot may only need one FM, while complex systems might require multiple FMs for their different functionalities.

-\tinyskip \textbf{Difficulty balancing functional requirements with performance and costs.} Selecting FMs for FMware requires balancing functionality with performance, infrastructure, and costs~\cite{kamath2024llms}.
-Demos favor large general-purpose models like ChatGPT-4, neglecting latency and resource limits due to the typically small number of required API calls.
-LLaMa-70B, for example, needs 140GB VRAM to be hosted locally~\cite{chavan2024faster}.
-In production, smaller FMs are preferred for cost, latency, and privacy reasons (especially in the context of edge devices, such as smartphones)~\cite{li2023textbooks,wan2023efficient}, though they may lack the full capabilities of larger FMs~\cite{chen2024role,irugalbandara2024scaling}.
-However, it is important to note that even hosting smaller models can also increase ownership costs~\cite{kamath2024llms}.